datacluster-labs/Custome-Datasets/README.md

 ## Fire and Smoke Image Dataset

-This dataset consists domesic Fire and Smoke images.
+This dataset consists of domestic Fire and Smoke images.

 **Introduction**
-Dataset consists fire and smoke image caputred using mobile phones in real-world scenario.
-Images were captured under wide variety of lighting conditions, weather, indoor and outdoor.
-This dataset is well suited for Early Fire and Smoke detection.
-Dataset could be used for Fire and Smoke recognition, detection, early fire and smoke, anomaly detection etc. Dataset consits of typical domestic scenes like garbage burning, paper-plastic burning, field crop burning, domestic cooking etc.
+Dataset consists of Early fire and smoke images captured using mobile phones in real-world scenario.
+Images were captured under a wide variety of lighting conditions (indoor and outdoor scenes), weather, etc. This dataset is well suited for Early Fire and Smoke detection.
+Dataset could be used for Fire and Smoke recognition, detection, early fire and smoke, anomaly detection etc. Dataset also consists of typical domestic scenes like garbage burning, paper-plastic burning, field crop burning, domestic cooking etc.

 **Dataset Highlights:**
 * Captured by 1000+ unique users